0x7FFFFFFFFFFFFFFF/sql-docs/docs/sql-server/azure-arc/troubleshoot-extension.md

 [!INCLUDE [sqlserver](../../includes/applies-to-version/sqlserver.md)]

-This article describes ways identify unhealthy extensions that are not installed correctly, running properly, or not connected to Azure.
+This article describes ways to identify unhealthy extensions that are not installed correctly, running properly, or not connected to Azure.

 ## Identify unhealthy extensions